-Once there's at least a sandbox environment, developers will be able to switch environments using the top bar pane.
+Once there's at least a sandbox environment, developers will be able to switch environments using the top bar panel.

-Simple content editors will never see the this panel, and will continue their editorial workflow on the primary environment as usual.
+Editors will never see the this panel thanks to a reduced set of permissions, and will continue their editorial workflow on the primary environment as usual.

 At any time you can promote a sandbox environment to become the new primary.
 The old primary environment will be demoted as sandbox environment, and content editors will immediately see the interface refresh.
 From that moment, they will only be able to see and make changes to the new primary environment:

 Changes to the primary environments can be potentially disruptive, so we give you the ability to block any user from editing the primary schema or configuration.